shassard/for-elasticsearch-docs/docs/pa/index.md

 ```

 PerfTop has four pre-built dashboards in the `dashboards` directory, but you can also [create your own](dashboards).

-You can also load the pre-built dashboards (ClusterOverview, ClusterNetworkMemoryAnalysis, ClusterThreadAnalysis, or NodeAnalysis) without the JSON files , such as `--dashboard ClusterThreadAnalysis`.
+You can also load the pre-built dashboards (ClusterOverview, ClusterNetworkMemoryAnalysis, ClusterThreadAnalysis, or NodeAnalysis) without the JSON files, such as `--dashboard ClusterThreadAnalysis`.

 PerfTop has no interactivity.
-Start the application, monitor the dashboard, and press `escape`, `q`, or `ctrl-c`  to quit.
+Start the application, monitor the dashboard, and press esc, q, or Ctrl + C to quit.
 {: .note }

 ### Other options

-- For `NodeAnalysis.json` and similar custom dashboards, you can add the `--nodename <node_name>` argument if you want your dashboard to display metrics for only a single node.
+- For NodeAnalysis and similar custom dashboards, you can add the `--nodename <node_name>` argument if you want your dashboard to display metrics for only a single node.
 - For troubleshooting, add the `--logfile <log_file>.txt` argument.